Embrace The ‘Fear’ Of Earnings Trades

 Earnings trades aren’t “plug and play.”
 Traders need to understand all risk associated with these trades, how earnings setups are different from other plays, and they must have a willingness to lose whatever they put into the trade.
 (Sounds almost like our daily methodology for trading.)

-With a strong understanding of earnings trades, Simpler’s traders can target some of the highest probability plays throughout the year.
+With a strong understanding of earnings trades, Simpler’s traders can target some of the most effective plays throughout the year.

 These plays can follow the big-name stocks, but don’t overlook lesser-known tickers.
 Some of the “non-brand name” stocks can often offer profitable opportunities.